gaia-pipeline/docs/content/tutorials/kube-vault-deploy/setup.md

     -e 'VAULT_DEV_ROOT_TOKEN_ID=root-token' \
     -e 'VAULT_ADDR=http://localhost:8200' \
     -e 'VAULT_TOKEN=root-token' \
-    -p 8200:8200 --name=vault --net=gaia-rocks vault:latest
+    -p 8200:8200 --name=vault --net=gaia-vault vault:latest
 ```

 ```
-docker run -d -p 8080:8080 --net=gaia-rocks --name=gaia gaiapipeline/gaia:latest
+docker run -d -p 8080:8080 --net=gaia-vault --name=gaia gaiapipeline/gaia:latest
 ```

-This will first create a network.
-Then we start vault which joins this network with a development token (keep in mind this is a test environment.
-Don't do this in production!) and expose it on port 8200.
-The last command starts Gaia on port 8080 and also joins the network.
-Gaia is now able to send requests to Vault.
+This will create a network called `gaia-vault` which is used to allow communication between Gaia and HashiCorp Vault.
+Then we start HashiCorp Vault with a development token (Don't do this in production!).
+We expose the service on port 8200 which is optional and can be omitted if prefered.
+The last command starts Gaia and exposes it on port 8080.
+For this tutorial we don't mount the data directory to the host system.
+This means if you restart the Gaia Docker container all your data is lost.
+If you want to persist your data you can mount the data folder via the following parameter: `-v $PWD:/data`.
 <br /><br />

-## Store Kube-Config and more information into Vault
+## Store Kube-Config into Vault

-We will use Vault to safely store all our deployment information.
-For now, it will be only the Kube-Config and the version information of the Docker Image but you could actually store everything you want into Vault!
+The Kube-Config is particularly important for the connection to the Kubernetes API.
+It tells the Kube-Client (usually kubectl) where the API is located and a certificate for authentication and authorization purpose.
+If you use the local Kubernetes cluster from Docker for Mac or Docker for Windows the Kube-Config should be already generated and placed on your file system (usually ~/.kube/config).
+Our Gaia pipeline should have later access to the Kubernetes API and therefore needs access to this Kube-Config file.
+The perfect place for this sensitive file is HashiCorp Vault where we will save it now.

-I assume that vault is not locally installed.
-If you have vault locally installed and did set VAULT_ADDR and VAULT_TOKEN correctly you can skip the next two steps.
+Let's assume that HashiCorp Vault is not locally installed.
+If you have HashiCorp Vault locally installed and did set VAULT_ADDR and VAULT_TOKEN correctly you can skip the next two steps.

 Copy your Kube-Config into the Vault container: